 Mt.
 Bachelor’s great terrain and snow conditions are backed up by world-class amenities that include two separate base areas, a mid-mountain lodge, and an expansive Nordic ski center.
-The resort continues to add upgrades, such as the 2016 east side terrain expansion and Cloudchaser quad chairlift, the 2019 expansion of the Sunrise Lodge and expanding the surrounding beginner terrain, adding a new chairlift and two covered conveyor carpets.
-The resort will also introduce a new Woodward Mountain Park experience with three enhanced terrain zones fit for a range of ages and abilities.
+The resort continues to add upgrades, such as the 2016 east side terrain expansion and Cloudchaser quad chairlift, the 2019 expansion of the Sunrise Lodge and the surrounding beginner terrain including a new chairlift and two covered conveyor carpets.
+The resort also introduced a new Woodward Mountain Park experience featuring with three enhanced terrain zones for a range of ages and abilities.
 And most-recently, the 2020/21 season addition of Mt.
 Bachelor to the Ikon Pass.

 Beginners (and Kids)

 Fully 15% of the terrain at Mt.
 Bachelor is focused on beginner skiers and snowboarders.
 The Sunrise Lodge base area caters to the newcomer crowd, with Alpenglow and Early Riser chairlifts and two new covered conveyor carpetsaccessing an abundance of beginner terrain.
 First-timers can also take advantage of Mt.
-Bachelor’s award-winning Ski or Ride in 5 program, which includes five lessons, rentals and lift tickets for $249 during the 2020 season.
+Bachelor’s award-winning Ski or Ride in 5 program, which includes five lessons, rentals and lift tickets for a greatly reduced price.

 Those ready to advance from the base area can venture up the Sunrise chair to find a network of green trails, including the ever-popular Marshmallow trail to the fun twists and turns of Dilly Dally Alley.